 So the stage was set, I was to arrive in Curacao 2 hours before the boys.
-Mark had arranged with the hotel for me to let into the room, and somehow I would surprise Jeremy with my presence.
+Mark had arranged with the Avila Beach Hotel for me to let into the room, and somehow I would surprise Jeremy with my presence.

 This all went very well, and I made sure to tell the people at the front desk “I’m a secret”.
 Turning into the resort, I was very pleasantly surprised at how beautiful the place was; much fancier than my normal trash of an abode.
 Might have to surprise Jeremy on more of his classy holidays…

 I hid myself on the balcony of the suite room and waited for the boys.
 They were heard before they were seen, as they were lost getting to the room.
 But that fair warning gave me time to shut the balcony door, pull the gauzy drapes and wait.

 When the door opened, Jeremy walked into the room and was immediately confused by the presence of a cot in the main room of their pristine suite.
 Then he looked out onto the balcony and saw through the hazy curtain someone standing out there, being super creepy.

 “Oh, uhh, sorry, umm, are we in the right room, um, ahh, fuck….oooohhh…..
 WHATTTTTTTT??????
 YOU!!!”

 I of course had been totally silent on social media about the trip (whereas normally I’m all for gloating about my travels), and I had been guilting Jeremy heavily about not visiting me in Jamaica.